Roast Brussels sprouts, Jerusalem artichokes, cranberries and chestnuts go perfectly together. This easy recipe makes a perfect festive side dish.

 This dish makes a brilliant vegetarian side dish with a Christmas dinner.
 The contrast of the yellow artichokes, the green sprouts and the bright red cranberries looks so festive.
 It’s a good way to serve Brussels sprouts to make them more interesting and is also a great way to use up veggies lurking at the bottom of the fridge.
 Served with potatoes, green vegetables and perhaps some roasted cauliflower it becomes the centrepiece of the meal.

-Here’s how to make Brussels sprouts, cranberries and chestnuts with roast Jerusalem artichokes:
+Here’s how to make roast Brussels sprouts and Jerusalem artichokes with cranberries and chestnuts

 - 700 g Jerusalem artichokes washed well